nickebbitt/monitoring-the-jvm-on-k8s/README.md

-# Monitoring the JVM on Kubernetes with Prometheus
+# Monitoring the JVM on Kubernetes

 ## Pre-requisites